AdaCore/learn/courses/intro-to-ada/chapters/strongly_typed_language.rst

        --  Declare a constant
        Dist_Metric : constant Meters := 100.0;
     begin
+       --  No conversion to Miles type required:
+       Dist_Imperial := (Dist_Metric * 1609.0) / 1000.0;

        --  Not correct, but undetected:
-       Dist_Imperial := (Dist_Metric * 1609.0) / 1000.0;
+       Dist_Imperial := Dist_Metric;

        Put_Line (Miles'Image (Dist_Imperial));
     end Undetected_Imperial_Metric_Error;

 In the example above, the fact that both :ada:`Meters` and :ada:`Miles` are subtypes of :ada:`Float` allows us to mix variables of both types without type conversion.
-This, however, can lead to all sorts of programming mistakes that we'd like to avoid.
+This, however, can lead to all sorts of programming mistakes that we'd like to avoid, as we can see in the undetected error highlighted in the code above.
+In that example, the error in the assignment of a value in meters to a variable meant to store values in miles remains undetected because both subtypes (:ada:`Meters` and :ada:`Miles`) are type aliases of :ada:`Float`.
 Therefore, the recommendation is to use strong typing
 |mdash| via :ada:`type X is new Y` |mdash| for cases such as the one above.

 There are, however, many situations where type aliases are useful.
 For example,